nusofthq/avchat-documentation/_includes/features.md

 Starting with [AVChat 3.6](http://avchat.net/blog/avchat-3-6-brings-a-new-mobile-version-and-red5-1-0-5-compatibility) a new stream recording API is available.
 The API is represented by the `getRecordedVideosInfo` file (PHP or .NET variant) located on the webserver side in the AVChat installation folder.

-The way this works is if the media server (Red5 in this case) is setup to record the live streams, each time a stream is started or closed, the media server calls the webserver side file g`etRecordedVideosInfo` sending the following information about the stream: `streamname`, the `siteId` of the user that made the recorded `videostream`, the `username` of the user that made the recorded videostream.
+The way this works is if the media server (Red5 in this case) is setup to record the live streams, each time a stream is started or closed, the media server calls the webserver side file `getRecordedVideosInfo` sending the following information about the stream: `streamname`, the `siteId` of the user that made the recorded `videostream`, the `username` of the user that made the recorded videostream.

 This API is disabled by default as it is works together with the media-server side setting `recordAudioVideoStreams`